Complete product documentation for Hotel Xenia WP

 Extra Classes: if you want a special style for the header, insert one or more classes here, to handle in your CSS code.

-In this tab you can set the Colors of the Header.
+On this tab, you can set the Colors of the Header.

 Using the chromatic picker, choose a Color for Header Background, Text and Regular & Hovered Link.

-The Logo is very important as it illustrates your corporate identity, in this section you can adjust the behavior and appearance of it, to make it look as you like.
+The Logo is important as it illustrates your corporate identity, on this tab, you can adjust the behavior and appearance of it, to make it look as you like.

 Using the graphical switch, select if you want the Logo to Appear or Hide from the Header.